manuscriptmastr/kafi/README.md

 ## FAQ

+### MVP mindset: what factors most impact quality the brew?

+1. Coffee — light to medium, single origin roasts are about as close as you can get to what coffee truly tastes like.
+If possible, order a pour over of the coffee you're interested in recreating so that you have an idea of what your daily coffee *should* be tasting like.
+2. Method — most people are genuinely shocked when they first taste a pour over method like Chemex, V60, or Aeropress.
+Ironically, these kinds of methods are absurdly cheap compared to an expensive coffee machine, but are used by third wave coffee shops and in barista championships.
+3. Kitchen scale — they make your brews much more consistent, and your life will be better.
+Seriously.
+Buy a cheap $10 scale that can measure grams and you're set for at least a couple years of this journey.
+4. Grinder — the consistency, or **particle distribution**, of your coffee grind completely changes the taste.
+The best way I can describe it is the sensation of the cup getting more focused and clean vs. muddy with wacky 'off tastes'.
+Start with a cheaper burr grinder (less than $50) and you should be good for at least a year or two on your journey.
+The grinder is the single most expensive yet impactful part of coffee, so pick your battles carefully with this purchase.
+5. Gooseneck kettle — you can totally do amazing pour overs with a regular kettle, but the gooseneck spout really helps with consistency.
+6. Water — depending on where you live, this might be a small or huge improvement.
+Water is 98% of your coffee, and if your water tastes bad, your coffee will, too.
+There are many options for improving water for coffee, but avoid reverse osmosis if possible.
+It does strange things to the brew process.

+### How will I know what I'm aiming for taste-wise?

+If possible, buy coffee beans after you've had the coffee shop make you a pour over (try to avoid additives like sugar or milk).
+Take some notes on aspects like the aroma, acidity (fruitiness), sweetness, body (thickness), and finish (aftertaste), then use those as markers for your own brewing.
+Even better, try [cupping your coffee](https://www.youtube.com/watch?v=cSEgP4VNynQ) to get these markers.

 ### What temperature should I heat the water to?

 TL;DR: for light to medium roasts, right off the boil.
 For darker roasts, play around with slightly cooler temperatures.